yiouli/Project_Stellar/Stellar/GamePlat/GamePlat/readme.txt

 Run cmd, cd to current directory then enter "run" in cmd.

 For Linux based:
-Open terminal, cd to current directory, "chmod 755 run.cmd", then "sh run.cmd".
+Open terminal, cd to current directory, then "sh run"